 In this series, we are going to learn about the Blazor and how to create a powerful web application using Blazor WebAssembly.

-We are going to start with some introduction, differences between the Blazor server and Blazor WebAssembly (client), Pros and Cons.
+We are going to start with some introduction, differences between the Blazor server and Blazor WebAssembly (client), and their pros and cons.
 Then we are going to show you how to use components to create a readable and maintainable application.
 We will learn about the routing as well.

 Of course, this is just a brief overview and if you stay with us, you will learn a lot more with all the articles from this series.